 How to Become a Psychologist in Oklahoma

 If you’re planning to become a psychologist in the state of Oklahoma, it will make you happy to know that the job market for psychologists is good.
-The Oklahoma Employment Security Commission says there are about 1,800 added each year in the healthcare industry.
+The Oklahoma Employment Security Commission expects the state’s healthcare industry to grow by almost 40,000 employees by 2030.
 This means that finding a job shouldn't be an issue, and psychologists are offered competitive pay for their work.

 Education Requirements for Psychologist Licensing in Oklahoma